Download our leaflet

 Take care when changing your pouch and cleaning the area.
 However if the bleeding persists or you have any other concerns then you should contact your stoma care nurse for advice.

 Bleeding can also be caused by friction from an ill-fitting appliance.
-To prevent this from occurring, regularly check the site of the hole on the base plate or flange is correct.
+To prevent this from occurring, regularly check that the site of the hole on the base plate or flange is correct.
 Your stoma nurse can assist with this.
 If there is blood in the contents of the pouch, seek medical advice.

 The presence of excessive flatus (wind) can dislodge your pouch and cause leakage.
 Different types of food and drink consumed could cause excessive wind, and will affect different people in different ways.
 It is helpful to keep a diary of your intake as this will allow you to see if there is a particular food or drink that is causing the problem.
+Our stoma dietary advice contains further advice to ensure that you are eating a diet suitable for your needs.

 To aid reduction in wind